What to Do When Your PSAT Scores Come In

 What do these scores mean for my SAT scores and college chances?

 Your scores can give you an idea of what kind of SAT scores you might receive.
-For example, let’s look at a sample score report (picture above).
+For example, let’s look at a sample score report (pictured above).
 This student took the PSAT in 11th grade and received:

 Reading: 380 Math: 480 Total: 860